rumashie/Database_Management_Project/README.md

 ## Project Summary

 ### Key Achievements:
 - **Normalization and Integrity Constraints:** Applied normalization techniques to ensure data integrity and minimize redundancy.
-Listed and enforced integrity constraints to maintain data accuracy and consistency.
-- **Entity Relationship Design:** Identified and defined appropriate entities, relationships, attributes, domains, and keys for the scholarship system.
+- **Entity Relationship Design:** Identified and defined appropriate entities, relationships, attributes, domains, and keys for the database.
 - **ER Diagram Development:** Crafted a comprehensive Entity-Relationship (ER) diagram to visually represent the database structure and relationships between different components.
 - **Database Implementation:** Translated the conceptual ER diagram into a fully functional MySQL database.
 Defined tables, relationships, and constraints within the MySQL environment.
 - **Data Population:** Generated and inserted a substantial dataset, with at least 50 tuples for each table, to simulate real-world scenarios and demonstrate the database's capacity.